SharePoint and OneDrive have been used alternatively for basic data management that is both individual and business-related.

-Both SharePoint and OneDrive are encrypted for permissions across all platforms to and from servers.
+Both SharePoint and OneDrive are encrypted for permission across all platforms to and from servers.

 Data security can be managed by controlling access in both tools.
-While OneDrive is for individual users where the data gets controlled by the owner itself who single-handedly controls who gets access to what.
+While OneDrive is for individual users, the data gets controlled by the owner who single-handedly controls who gets access to what.

-In the case of SharePoint, the access points are managed by the administrator and can be shared or revoked from the collaborating teams.
+In the case of SharePoint, the access points are managed by the administrator and can be shared or revoked by the collaborating teams.

 OneDrive is a more personal tool that is primarily built for individual use granting every single control to the user or owner.
 It is only when access is granted, others can view or edit the data.

 In the case of SharePoint, it is primarily a team data management system that allows different members of a team to gain access to the shared data in different capacities.
 This allows multiple users and teams to work on the same data simultaneously when granted permission.

 Resource management is crucial for companies and businesses that look forward to publishing their content over the web (social media more precisely).
 While the latest version of OneDrive includes most of the document handling features of SharePoint like document offerings, templates, auditing, workflows, etc but it still lacks the marketing resources SharePoint has.